jose011974/Python-Video-Downloader/README.md

 ***There are still a few minor bugs***

+***USE AT YOUR OWN RISK.
+I AM NOT RESPONSIBLE FOR ANY DATA LOSS CAUSED BY YOUR NEGLIGENCE.***

+You should use this script instead of the one in the Reworked branch.
+This one is the most stable.

 # IMPORTANT

 Unless otherwise noted, the script will look for files in ***ALL*** subfolders.
 If you only want to work with a specific set of files, please put them in their own folder.